 Design assignments that require students to evaluate information or integrate the results of their research, rather than use "scavenger hunt" assignments.

 Ensure that students are aware that library materials and electronic resources are common goods and must be shared by many people.

 Let students know that librarians are available and want to help them succeed with their assignments.
-Librarians can help students use Link+ to obtain materials not owned or available in the CCSF Libraries.
-Librarians are available to assist students during all open hours of the library as well as online via chat.
+Librarians are available to assist students during open hours of the library as well as 24-7 online via online chat.